 Steel, including cans commonly used for anything from coffee to soup to pet food, is one of the most recycled materials in the U.S. It is a part of many curbside and drop-off collection programs.
 Trying to recycle tin or steel cans is actually quite easy because most scrap yards will take them.

 Frequent Tin or Steel Can Recycling Questions

-Will someone buy tin/steel cans from me?
+Will someone buy tin or steel cans from me?

 “Cash for Cans” programs usually only apply to to aluminum drink cans, not tin food cans.
 Steel is considered scrap metal, but unless you have very large amounts of it, it is not worth much.

 Can I recycle tin or steel cans in my curbside recycling bin?

 If you have a curbside recycling program, chances are that tin/steel cans will be accepted.
 Steel is the largest category of metal in the municipal waste stream, with a very high recycling rate of about 95 percent.

 What is made of recycled tin or steel cans?